 Our goal for this upper east side apartment was to transform a space originally divided into several rooms into an open floor plan, a reminder of a loft space overlooking Central Park.

 Our client, who would use the apartment as their pied-a-terre in NY, asked us to keep it as open as possible.

 We achieved this by keeping the windowed wall along Fifth Avenue uninterrupted and by using see-through built-in units and floor to ceiling sliding panels.
-The result was a continuous and light filled living, dining and kitchen space.
+The result was a continuous and light-filled living, dining, and kitchen space.
 By also keeping compact, yet comfortable bedrooms and bathrooms, and dedicating openness and spaciousness to the common areas, we were able to achieve a visually uninterrupted space.

 One of the challenges of the project was to accommodate a study/office space for our client.
-We resolved it by eliminating the existing walk-in closet near the entry and using the resulting space for the office, which is then screened when needed by a pivoting bookcase, creating a very appreciated “surprise” for guests of the house who will experience an ever changing condition in the entry of their apartment.
+We resolved it by eliminating the existing walk-in closet near the entry and using the resulting space for the office, which is then screened when needed by a pivoting bookcase, creating a very appreciated “surprise” for guests of the house who will experience an ever-changing condition in the entry of their apartment.

-As for the master bathroom, the decision was to allocate all things wet (tub and shower) within a tiled box of Thassos marble mosaic tile, while leaving the rest of the bathrooms walls treated with white plaster.
+As for the master bathroom, the decision was to allocate all things wet (tub and shower) within a tiled box of Thassos marble mosaic tile, while leaving the rest of the bathroom's walls treated with white plaster.

-Photographs by Beatrice Pediconi
+Photography by Beatrice Pediconi